snoyberg/mono-traversable/README.md

     ...
 ```

-Textual functions are always safe to use with Unicode (it is possible to mis-use other functions that operate on-individual characters).
+Textual functions are always safe to use with Unicode (it is possible to misuse other functions that operate on individual characters).

 ### MinLen